250 Aesthetic Names For Girls And Boys, With Meanings

 Aesthetic name for baby girl

-Ivy is a cute and chic name for your baby girl.
+Ivy is one of the most cute and chic baby girl names.
 It has been prominent in England since the 1880s and has its roots in both Latin and English origins.
 It denotes the evergreen climbing plant and translates to the vine.

 56. Izzy